GioiaZheng/Leetcode-Solutions/3625-count-number-of-trapezoids-ii/README.md

-# LeetCode 3625 — Count Number of Trapezoids II
+# 3625 — Count Number of Trapezoids II

 This problem asks for the number of unique trapezoids that can be formed from a set of distinct points on the 2D plane.
 A trapezoid is defined as a **convex quadrilateral with at least one pair of parallel sides**.